pgcentralfoundation/pgrx/CROSS_COMPILE.md

 # Cross compiling `pgx`

+*Warning: this guide is still a work in progress!*

 ## Caveats

 Note that guide is fairly preliminary and does not cover many cases, most notably: